devanshuDesai/Triton-Tinder-Bot/README.md

 ### Q. But..
 But...
 This bot is going to get us disqualified!?
 A. This bot extensively uses randomization wherever possible.
 Specifically, there are are three areas where decisions are made randomly:

 * **Choosing your GPS co-ordinates :** The guidelines require the user to swipe on campus.
-Thus, the bot **randomly** chooses a pair of latitude and longitude to spoof your location from a possible combination of **100 million possible co-ordinates on campus**.
+Thus, the bot **randomly** chooses a pair of latitude and longitude to spoof your location from a possible combination of **1000 possible co-ordinates on campus**.

 * **Choosing when to swipe right :** The bot uses a weighted probablity distribution model to "know" when to swipe right.
 As a result, the bot **randomly swipes right on 9/10 users** while swiping left on others.